HomeofficeRJ/woocommerce-gateway-stripe/readme.txt

 * Update - Update Alipay and bank debit icons.
 * Tweak - Update payment method type check for charge.succeeded webhook.
 * Add - Disable unsupported payment methods in Stripe settings
+* Update - Update handling of PR as a country in the terminal locations endpoint.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce-gateway-stripe/trunk/changelog.txt).